 The Safe Schools Against Violence in Education Act (Project SAVE) provides teachers the right to remove a student from class who disrupts the educational process or substantially interferes with a teacher's authority.
-Subsequent suspension for class time or for days of in school planning is at the discretion of the Principal or Assistant Principal or his/her designee.
+Subsequent suspension for class time or for days of in school planning is at the discretion of the Principal or his/her designee.